awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 ## Aurora Serverless and Snapshots<a name="aurora-serverless.snapshots"></a>

  The cluster volume for an Aurora Serverless cluster is always encrypted\.
 You can choose the encryption key, but not turn off encryption\.
-To copy or share a snapshot of an Aurora Serverless cluster, you encrypt the snapshot using your own KMS key\.
+To copy or share a snapshot of an Aurora Serverless cluster, you encrypt the snapshot using your own AWS Key Management Service customer master key \(CMK\)\.